gemstation/gemforge-docs/commands/scaffold.md

 # scaffold

-The `scaffold` command is used to setup a minimal project using Gemforge as a starting point for one's own project.
+The `scaffold` command is used to setup a minimal demo project with Gemforge, as a starting point for one's own project.

 This saves you time since everything will already be setup for you to start building with.

 To setup the scaffolding in the current folder: